The most vital element that you’re likely missing is water. Here’s how to tell if you’re getting enough! You can thank us later.

 Staying hydrated is more important than we realize.
 It’s also not as easy as we think.
 It can be hard to drink water everyday, even when we’re exercising or partaking in outdoor activities.
 But, there are some easy ways to stay hydrated throughout the day.

 Keep water at your desk or close to your work site.
 It’s much easier to remember to drink water when a glass is sitting right in front of you.
 Try adding a fruit/veggie and herb combo to your glass for a hint of flavor.
+If water isn’t your thing, you may want to consider getting IV therapy in New Jersey to rehydrate your body fast.
+Treatments take 30 – 45 minutes and leave you feeling revitalized and refreshed.

 Drink water throughout your workout.
 A rule of thumb is to drink four to six ounces of water per every 15 minutes of exercise.
 For workouts longer than 60 minutes, try a sports drink to replenish the lost fluid and electrolytes.